krogerco/Shared-CI-Action-Android/README.md

 - [Problem Matchers](.github/actions/problem-matchers)
     - Adds [Problem Matchers](https://github.com/actions/toolkit/blob/main/docs/problem-matchers.md) which highlight build errors and warnings in the job log and create annotations for them.
 - [Publish](.github/actions/publish)
-    - Run `gradle publish` for your project
+    - Runs `gradle publish` for your project.
     - Inputs:
         - Java Version - 17 is recommended
 - [Release](.github/actions/release)
-    - Uses [Semantic Release](https://github.com/semantic-release/semantic-release) to create a release/tag on github of the version calculated using prior releases and new commits
+    - Uses [Semantic Release](https://github.com/semantic-release/semantic-release) to create a release/tag on github of the version calculated using prior releases and new commits.
     - Inputs:
         - NodeJS Version - 18 is recommended
         - Semantic Release Version - 21+ recommended